How can mindfulness help me now?

 Having a mindfulness practice allows us to stay calm in challenging situations.
 It also helps build our resilience by supporting our ability to bounce back from difficult circumstances.
 When we are paying attention, we can see when we add something extra that does not help a situation.
 Negative or harmful thinking for instance.
 There is a difficult situation, and then there is the way we meet a difficult situation.
 We can stop, take a few breaths, and see what is in front of us clearly.
 Mindfulness builds a capacity to be with discomfort.

 But what if I don’t have a lot of time for mindfulness?

 The more you practice, the greater the benefit.
 The good news is you don’t have to spend hours meditating to get benefits.
 Meditation helps a lot.
 Though, even integrating a little bit of mindfulness into your daily routine is helpful in building the skills I mentioned above.
 And you may just find that instead of being another thing on your “to-do list”, mindfulness becomes something that you just do naturally, or even something you want to do!
 Start out with small, easy mindfulness activities.

 How do I find out more?

 There is lots of information online about mindfulness and we also run a course called Foundations of Mindful Caregiving, that explores how to integrate mindfulness in caregiving and the related areas of compassion, loss, and self-care.
-The next series begins on 4th June – see our website for more details.
+Please check our website for updates on our course offerings.